TomatenKuchenDEV/docs/docs/suggest.md

 ### `approve <ID> [<Reason>]` and `deny <ID> [<Reason>]`

 Approves or denies a suggestion.
-Depending on the mode it removes the reactions or buttons of the message, which means that the votes cannot be changed anymore.
+It removes the reactions or buttons of the message, which disables changing the vote counts.

 ### `reply <ID> [<Text>]`